 I have listed all the main programs below.
 Click on one and you will see I have explained the pro and cons of each program and what channels you’ll expect to see.

 Most of these programs use a technology called p2p to stream content.
 If your computer asks you to allow the programs to open ports in your firewall, always say yes.
-If you don’t, you can experience choppy playback.
+If you don’t, you will get lower quality video playback.

-It is also worth saying that you are better connecting to a stream 10 minutes before broadcast starts.
-Some channel can take a while to buffer and start playing.
+It is also worth connecting to a stream 10 minutes before broadcast starts.
+Some channels can take a while to buffer before they start playing.

 2. Subscription Like NFL Game Pass